cloudfoundry/uaa/docs/UAA-APIs.rst

   * clients.write - scope required to create and modify clients.
 The scopes/authorities are limited to be prefixed with the scope holder's client id.
 For example, id:testclient authorities:client.write may create a client that has scopes/authorities that have the 'testclient.' prefix.
   * clients.read - scope to read information about clients
   * clients.secret - scope to change client secrets
+  * scim.zones - limited scope that only allows adding/removing a user to/from a group with name zones.{id}.admin under the path /Groups/zones

 A Note on Filtering
 =======================